Braves Marcell Ozuna Waiver Candidate: The Real Story Behind the Rumors

 He is a veteran free agent whose next chapter depends on fit, health, and timing.

+The waiver speculation belongs to the past.
 The current story is about opportunity, clarity, and a fresh start.

 That distinction makes this article a complete, accurate, and trustworthy resource on the Braves Marcell Ozuna waiver candidate topic.